Fikret Hodžić

 Fikret Hodžić (26 June 1953 – 9 July 1992) was a professional Bosnian bodybuilder.
 Hodžić competed during the 1970s and 1980s representing the Socialist Federal Republic of Yugoslavia.

-Hodžić was murdered near his home by Serb paramilitaries during the early days of the Bosnian War.
-His remains were found in a mass grave in January 2009 and were properly buried on 20 July 2009, a full 17 years after his murder.

 Hodžić began bodybuilding in 1973.
 He was inspired by Petar Čelik.
 He briefly had to stop training while completing mandatory military service.
 Hodžić was the bodybuilding champion of Yugoslavia for 15 consecutive years spanning 1976–1991.
-He was an advocate of training outdoors when weather permitted it.
+He founded the first bodybuilding club in Bosnia and Herzigovina, Partizan, in 1975.

-During the war he was killed near his home in Trnopolje in Bosnia by a Serbian soldier.
+During the war he was killed near his home in Trnopolje in Bosnia and Herzegovina by a Serbian soldier, a former student of his.
 His wife and two children sought refuge in Austria.
-After hearing of Hodžić's murder Arnold Schwarzenegger sent his condolences to the family.
-Fikret Hodžić's 20-year-old son Džemal was murdered in Sanski Most in 2000 by a local criminal.
+After hearing of Hodžić's murder, Arnold Schwarzenegger sent his condolences to the family.
+Hodžić's 20-year-old son Đemal was murdered in Sanski Most in 2000 by a local criminal.

+His remains were found in a mass grave in January 2009 and were properly buried on 20 July 2009, a full 17 years after his murder.